 4) A change is better than a rest – what better time to break the routine of the normal school day than in the lead up to SATs.
 Things are likely to be disrupted anyway so why not mix things up a bit to keep them on their toes and keep them motivated.
 Move the chairs and tables, sit them with different people or change the scenery entirely by taking your class outside to revise.

 5) Exciting learning experiences – enthusiasm and eagerness to learn and work hard will be improved if the preparation is kept exciting.
-It might be hard to think of the SATs as exciting thing, but try to change the way you think of the event.
+It might be hard to think of the SATs as an exciting thing, but try to change the way you think of the event.
 Can it be a class mission or team challenge to complete?
 Psych them up, get them feeling confident and ready to do their best.
 And reinforce that point, their best is all they can do!

 You’ll find tips on making SATs less stressful here.